natemcoleman/nathanmcoleman/content/publications/gossamer.md

 You can view and download the PDF of the publication using the link below:
 <a href="/publications/gossamer/IDETC_Rolled_Gossamer_Slip_Modeling.pdf" target="_blank">Download PDF</a>

+You can view and download the PDF of the Journal of Mechanisms and Robotics publication using the link below:
+<a href="/publications/gossamer/FMANU-JMR-24-1460.pdf" target="_blank">Download PDF</a>

 For the source code and additional materials, you can visit the GitHub repository:
 <a href="https://github.com/natemcoleman/RolledMembraneMatlab" target="_blank">GitHub Repository</a>